CanadaHonk/blog/content/post/porffor-types.md

 draft: false
 ---

 My JS engine [Porffor](https://porffor.goose.icu) can now parse TypeScript, as I added pluggable parser support which includes Babel's parser (which can parse TS).
-This itself isn't that interesting, however I can then use those type annotations as compiler hints to optimize away unneeded instructions.
+This itself isn't that interesting, however I can now use those type annotations as compiler hints to optimize!

 ## Basic example